Discover CXPACKET: Top 5 Reasons

 Multi-Core Processing Techniques

 In today’s multi-core environment, parallelism is essential for maximizing CPU resource utilization.
-This wait type in protocol shows how well SQL Server utilizes the parallel processing capabilities of the hardware.
+This wait type in protocol shows how well SQL Server utilizes the hardware’s parallel processing capabilities.

 Resource Utilisation:

-These wait-type delays show that several CPU cores are being actively used by SQL Server to process a query.
-If properly managed, this effective resource utilization can improve server performance as a whole.
+These wait-type delays show that SQL Server actively uses several CPU cores to process a query.
+If properly managed, this effective resource utilization can improve server performance.

 Scalability: